Life Cycle Management (LCM) is a GoodData feature that allows you to configure and control multiple workspaces through master workspaces.

-- Each segment has a unique model and a set of reports defined by their master workspace, Basic Master and Premium Master.
+- Each segment has a unique logical data model and a set of reports defined by their master workspace, Basic Master and Premium Master.

-- The Basic segment has two clients: Acme and Air Titan Airlines.
+- The Basic segment in the top data product (on the top of the illustration above) has two clients: Acme and Air Titan Airlines.
 This means that these two clients use the Basic version of the solution.

-- The Premium Segment has two clients: Best Foods and Zen Table.
+- The Premium segment in the top data product (on the top of the illustration above) has two clients: Best Foods and Zen Table.
 This means that these two clients use the Premium version of the solution.